PrateekRajput12/DevTinder/Readme.md

 -JS object vs JSON (difference)
 -Add the express.json middleware to your app
--Make your signup API Dynamic to recieve data from the end user
+-Make your signup API Dynamic to recieve data from the end user -user.findOne() with duplicate email id
+-API get user by email
+-API - feed API -GET/feed -get all the users from the database -API -get user by id
+-create a DELETE user API
+-Differece btw PATCH and PUT
+-API- Update a user
+-Explore Mongoose documentation for model methods -what are optiona in a Model.findOneAndUpdate() method explore more about it -API update the user with emailID

+-Explore Schemetype options from the documentation -add required , unique,lowecase,min,minLength,trim -Add default
+-create custom Validate  function for gender
+-Imporve the DB schema - PUT all appropriate validations on each field in schema -Add timestamps to the userSchema